moliver28/research-handbook/content/handbook/engineering/infrastructure/core-platform/systems/distribution/maintenance/renovate.md

 1. Add a fork of the canonical project [here](https://gitlab.com/gitlab-org/frontend/renovate-gitlab-bot/-/blob/main/forks/config.tfvars).
    * This automatically creates a fork of the canonical project, which is used by Renovate to create MRs for the canonical project.
+  * Creating the fork needs a maintainer to run the `apply` job.
+It's a good practice to create the fork in a separate merge request.
 1. Add configuration file under suitable project [here](https://gitlab.com/gitlab-org/frontend/renovate-gitlab-bot/-/tree/main/renovate/projects).

 ## Additional Information